 Tower Grove Park, an elegant 19th-century Victorian walking park, features whimsical pavilions, statuary, fountains and mock classical “ruins.”
 The neighborhood’s Missouri Botanical Garden welcomes visitors and researchers to one of the top three botanical gardens in the world.
 Renowned for its research, education, landscaping and, of course, flowers, MBG attractions include the Japanese Garden, Climatron geodesic dome, a whimsical Children’s Garden and a garden dedicated to George Washington Carver.

-Ten Things To Do on South Grand
+Eleven Things To Do on South Grand